SverreNystad/gpt-dungeon-master/cc-srd5.md

 ***Bronze Griffon (Rare).*** This bronze statuette is of a griffon rampant.
 It can become a griffon for up to 6 hours.
 Once it has been used, it can't be used again until 5 days have passed.

 ***Ebony Fly (Rare).*** This ebony statuette is carved in the likeness of a horsefly.
-It can become a giant fly (see "[Giant Fly](#giant-fly)") for up to 12 hours and can be ridden as a mount.
+It can become a [giant fly](#giant-fly) for up to 12 hours and can be ridden as a mount.
 Once it has been used, it can't be used again until 2 days have passed.

 ***Golden Lions (Rare).*** These gold statuettes of lions are always created in pairs.
 You can use one figurine or both simultaneously.
 Each can become a lion for up to 1 hour.
 Once a lion has been used, it can't be used again until 7 days have passed.